justinribeiro/blog-pwa/hugo/content/chronicle/2018-12-10-speedometer-pwa.md

-+++
+---
-date = "2018-12-10T08:00:00-08:00"
+date: "2018-12-10T08:00:00-08:00"
-title = "Building a tiny speedometer progressive web app" description = "With my Prius dashboard on the fritz, I turn not to an app store, but rather the GeoLocation API, AmbientLightSensor API, and to create tiny no-frills PWA."
+title: "Building a tiny speedometer progressive web app"
+description: "With my Prius dashboard on the fritz, I turn not to an app store, but rather the GeoLocation API, AmbientLightSensor API, and to create tiny no-frills PWA."
-+++
+tags:
+- Web
+- PWA
+---

 ## Making DNS work for us
 DNS is the phonebook of the internet.
 A phonebook was a thing that telephone companies used to drop off at your house so you could look up people by name and find a phone number.
 When we type in a domain name, say justinribeiro.com, we're really be routed to an IP address, as seen with `dig`: